ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 <td>@item.Day.ToString("d")</td>
 ```

+Page 1284 (bottom of the page), the correct namespace for the tag helper is *Microsoft.AspNetCore.Mvc.TagHelpers*

 Page 1289, the attribute *TargetElement* is now *HtmlTargetElement*

 Page 1291, the quotes need to be removed from *@addTagHelper* (source file TagHelpers/CustomHelper.cshtml):